-We are going to explain exactly what you can expect when visiting Horseshoe Bend in Page Arizona, from parking and fees to the short sandy hike and sunset photography tips.
+We’re going to explain exactly what you can expect from Horseshoe Bend at sunset, from parking and fees to the short sandy hike and sunset photography tips.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*